Middle Managers Programme

 Communicate Authentically & Lead Courageously

-Conflict Management and Assertiveness Skills– Introduction to Conflict
+Conflict Management and Assertiveness Skills

-- – What is conflict and its creative potential
+– What is Conflict and its creative potential

 – Shifting views on conflict management